orbeon/orbeon-forms-doc/XForms-~-Configuration-Properties.md

 <property as="xs:boolean" name="oxf.xforms.oxf.xforms.local-submission-forward" value="true"/>
 ```

-- If set to true (the default), Orbeon Forms optimizes "local" (i.e. submissions performed to a URL controlled by Orbeon Forms itself) submissions with replace="all", by using the Java Servlet API's forward capability instead of actually performing an HTTP request.
+- If set to `true` (the default), Orbeon Forms optimizes "local" (i.e. submissions performed to a URL controlled by Orbeon Forms itself) submissions with replace="all", by using the Java Servlet API's forward capability instead of actually performing an HTTP request.
-- If set to false, Orbeon Forms always always uses the HTTP or HTTPS protocol (or other protocol specified), which is less efficient but more flexible.
+- If set to `false`, Orbeon Forms always always uses the HTTP or HTTPS protocol (or other protocol specified), which is less efficient but more flexible.

 ```xml
 <property as="xs:boolean" name="oxf.xforms.oxf.xforms.local-submission-include" value="false"/>
 ```

-- If set to true (the default is false), Orbeon Forms optimizes "local" (i.e. submissions performed to a URL controlled by Orbeon Forms itself) submissions with replace="instance", replace="text" or replace="none", by directly using the Java Servlet API's include capability instead of actually performing an HTTP request.
+- If set to `true` (the default is false), Orbeon Forms optimizes "local" (i.e. submissions performed to a URL controlled by Orbeon Forms itself) submissions with replace="instance", replace="text" or replace="none", by directly using the Java Servlet API's include capability instead of actually performing an HTTP request.
-- If set to false, Orbeon Forms always always uses the HTTP or HTTPS protocol (or other protocol specified), which is less efficient but more flexible.
+- If set to `false`, Orbeon Forms always always uses the HTTP or HTTPS protocol (or other protocol specified), which is less efficient but more flexible.

 ## Instance inclusion